-"Energy storage system" means a commercially available technology that is capable of absorbing energy, storing such energy for a period of time, and redelivering the energy after it has been stored to provide direct or indirect benefits to the broader electricity system.
+"Energy storage system" means a commercially available technology that is capable of absorbing energy, storing such energy for a period of time, and redelivering the energy after it has been stored to provide direct or indirect benefits to the broader electricity system, including, but not limited to, a battery system, pumped hydroelectric system, compressed air system, flywheel, or a hydrogen production, storage, or fuel cell system, provided that the hydrogen is produced through electrolysis using electricity from a renewable source.

-"Front-of-the-meter energy storage system" means an energy storage system that is interconnected to the transmission and distribution system on the utility side of the meter.
+"Front-of-the-meter energy storage system" means an energy storage system that is interconnected with the transmission and distribution system on the utility side of the meter.
+"Front-of-the-meter energy storage system" shall include an energy storage system that is subject to a tariff from an electric public utility or from PJM.